 Today, conservatives argue against some people getting married on the grounds that the couple in love is the same sex.
 Conservatives again quote the same ancient Bible.
 The same fire and brimstone essay that scared folks into burning witches.
 The same essay that for a thousand years justified slavery as God’s divine plan.

-You said of Marriage Equality, “What if I wanted to marry a box turtle?
+“What if I wanted to marry a box turtle?
 What’s next?”